jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.044.png)

-Here is a picture in which a command definition’s __Object Out__ parameter does have a referrer:
+Here is a picture in which a command definition’s __Object Out__ parameter might have a referrer:

 ![](images/Input%20Output%20Parameter%20Passings.045.png)